 A mobile office is more common in today’s world of remote workers and digital nomads—and new technology used in the events industry simplifies the planners ability to work out of office too.
 With the right mobile planning tools, keeping events organized and on schedule is as effortless as opening an app on your phone.

-We’ve explored productivity and collaboration solutions from around the web and settled on some favorites for our top 9 tips for organizing and planning events while on-the-go.
+We’ve explored productivity and collaboration tech solutions from around the web and settled on some favorites for our top 9 tips for organizing and planning events while on-the-go.

 1. Work together seamlessly with web-based event planning tools

 Keep the whole team up to speed with online collaboration tools that boost performance and increase organization.

 - Trello boards are like digital bulletin boards that keep tasks organized.
 Assign task cards to specific team members, share files, and create step-by-step checklists.

 - Create project templates in Basecamp to set up shared lists and assignments.
 Start a project from a template for each new event, tailor it as necessary, and publish the project.
 Each person included in the project will receive a notification.
 One-on-one or group chat allows for collaboration and problem-solving.